 How are you using storytelling?

-If you’d like to go deeper into using storytelling in your marketing to attract, nurture and convert more of your most aligned clients, then I’d love to invite you into The Online Marketing Mastermind starting August 2017.
+If you’d like to go deeper into using storytelling in your marketing to attract, nurture and convert more of your most aligned clients, then I’d love to invite you into The Online Marketing Mastermind starting February 2018.
 This is your chance to step up your marketing with a holistic approach that creates consistency in leads and sales.
-Please note: There are now only 2 spaces remaining.
+Please note: There are only 3-4 spaces allocated for the mastermind.

 Want to dive into THREE personal stories you can start creating right now?